electricimp/Builder/README.md

 in 24 hours after creation.

 To turn the cache on, pass the `--cache-all` option to the builder.
 You may also use the short version `-c`.
-If this option is not passed, builder will not use cache, even if it has cached files.
+If the option is not specified, Builder will not use file cache even if the cached data exist and is valid - it will query remote resources on every execution.

 If a resource should never be cached it needs to be added to the `exclude-list.builder` file.
 One can use wildcard character to mask file names.